MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Enable-CMDriver.md

 ```

 ## DESCRIPTION
-The **Enable-CMDriver** cmdlet enables a device driver in Microsoft System Center Configuration Manager.
+The **Enable-CMDriver** cmdlet enables a device driver in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.